jspass/JSPass/README.md

 ![Logo](https://i.imgur.com/pvhixis.png)

 JSPass is a free & open-source node.js password generator that is secure and easy to use.
-JSPass is CLI-based and and generate up to 100 passwords being a max length of 1000 characters.
+JSPass is CLI-based and can generate up to 100 passwords being a max length of 1000 characters.

 # Pre-Install Configuration
 Before installing JSPass, you must have the following dependencies: